Chewy (company)

 Chewy, Inc. is an American online retailer of pet food and other pet-related products based in Plantation, Florida.
-In 2017, Chewy was acquired by PetSmart for $3.35 billion, which was the largest ever acquisition of an e-commerce business at the time.
+Chewy went public in 2019 with the ticker symbol CHWY on the New York Stock Exchange.

 History

-2011-2019: Founding and pre-IPO
+2011–2019: Founding, acquisition and pre-IPO

-Chewy was founded under the name "Mr. Chewy" in June 2011 by Ryan Cohen and Michael Day.
-The company hired former employees and executives from Amazon, PetSmart, Whole Foods Market, and Wayfair.
+Chewy was founded with the name "Mr. Chewy" in June 2011 by Ryan Cohen and Michael Day.
 In March 2012, the company estimated a total yearly revenue of $26 million, despite losing money in its first half year.
-From 2014 to 2015, sales grew from $205 million to $423 million.

 By 2017, the company had revenue of approximately $2 billion and 51% of online pet food sales in the US.
-At that time, Ryan Cohen prepared to take Chewy public as both Petco and PetSmart approached with merger offers.
+At that time, CEO Ryan Cohen prepared to take Chewy public as both Petco and PetSmart approached with merger offers.
 Petco's offer would be paid for in part using stock, whereas PetSmart offered an all-cash bid that would also allow Chewy to remain a completely separate business.
-Chewy was acquired by PetSmart in May 2017 for $3.35 billion, which at the time was the largest ever acquisition of an e-commerce business.
-PetSmart later transferred 20% of its ownership stake in Chewy to private equity firm BC Partners, which has owned PetSmart since 2014, and also spun off an additional 16.5% of Chewy to an unrestricted subsidiary in 2018.
+In 2017, Chewy was purchased by PetSmart, a retail entity backed by private equity firm BC Partners, for $3.35 billion, which at the time was the largest ever acquisition of an e-commerce business.

 Following the acquisition, Cohen remained CEO and operated the business largely as an independent unit of PetSmart.
 Between 2017 and 2018, Chewy’s sales increased from $2.1 billion to $3.5 billion, with 66% of sales coming from customers signed up for automatic recurring shipments.
-In 2018, Chewy created Chewy Pharmacy, an online pharmacy providing prescription medications.
-Orders placed through the business are completed in coordination with a team of veterinarians.
+Sumit Singh succeeded Ryan Cohen as CEO of Chewy in March 2018.